mrdivdiz/melonDS-Vita/README.md

 Firmware boot requires a firmware dump from an original DS or DS Lite.
 DS firmwares dumped from a DSi or 3DS aren't bootable and only contain configuration data, thus they are only suitable when booting games directly.

+games and firmware ROMs must be placed in ux0:data/melonDS/ for now you have to create melonDS folder manually (lol) Then adjust setting by [] button and press X to run selected game.

+### Compability:

+CoD MW3 running OK, showing 3D effects properly, though its not playable due to ~ 1 FPS.
+I used LOLIcon overclocked mode, settings are default but screen mode i choosed is side by side because i used to it.

 ### Possible firmware sizes

  * 128KB: DSi/3DS DS-mode firmware (reduced size due to lacking bootcode)